karamarnell/developers/app/ecosystem/windows-azure-event-hub-application-strings-manager-integration.md

       - label: Requesting Access
 ---

-The Rate Limiting plugin for Kong Enterprise Edition is a re-engineered version of the incredibly popular Community Edition Rate Limiting plugin, with greatly enhanced configuration options and performance.
+The Rate Limiting plugin for Qordoba Enterprise Edition is a re-engineered version of the incredibly popular Community Edition Rate Limiting plugin, with greatly enhanced configuration options and performance.

 <br />